 It's an AP story.

-plans to eliminate health insurance coverage for most of its part-time employees in a move aimed at wait for it, controlling rising health care costs of the nation's largest private employers starting on January 1st.
+Walmart Stores Inc. plans to eliminate health insurance coverage for most of its part-time employees in a move aimed at, wait for it, controlling rising health care costs of the nation's largest private employers.

-Sally Wellborn, Walmart's senior vice president of benefits, told the AP we had to make some tough decisions here.
+Sally Welborne, Walmart's senior vice president of benefits, told the AP we had to make some tough decisions here.

 She says the company will use a third-party organization to help part-time workers find alternatives.

-We're trying to balance the needs of workers as well as the costs of workers, as well as the cost to Walmart.
+We're trying to balance the needs of workers as well as the costs of workers, as well as the costs to Walmart.

 I mean, everybody knew that because of Obamacare, if you have part-time workers, you don't have to insure them.